 Interruptible services are only available while compression is fully contracted in respect of the corresponding firm service.

 APA is progressively rolling out Operational Capacity Transfer service capability for compression services.
 APA will prioritise this service rollout in accordance with shipper demand.

 |Service Usage Information|

 |Service Availability Information||

 Notes on available capacity

 Access to westernhaul transport services on the SWQP requires gas be delivered to APA at the high pressure side of Wallumbilla (see Wallumbilla Hub diagram).
 A shipper may access westernhaul transport services from the low pressure side of Wallumbilla provided compression capacity is available at the Wallumbilla Hub to move to the high pressure side.
-Westernhaul transport from the low pressure side of Wallumbilla requires compression – please refer to our current tariffs and terms - east coast and central region page.
+Westernhaul transport from the low pressure side of Wallumbilla requires compression – please refer to our current tariffs and terms page.